ethereum/remix-project/docs/tutorial_mist.rst

 There is only one field that we need, this is the ``transactionHash``.

 Copy it and switch to Remix.
-On the right half, the fifth panel shows a small "bug" icon, that is the debugger.
+On the right side, the fifth panel shows a small "bug" icon, that is the debugger.

 Paste the hash into the transaction field and click on the ``play`` button.